ms1963/Octopussy/README.md

 Currently, it exists as an architecture specification.
 For an interesting article about Octopussy read: [Octopussy Article](http://stal.blogspot.com/2026/03/octopussy-open-source-agentic-ai.html)

 Specifications of Octopussy requirements, architecture and of Capabilizy-Centric Architecture can be found in the spec subdirectory!

+I am searching for contributors who want to create implementations.
+You may also help by reviewing the architecture specification.